section menu

 • Pharmacology and Therapeutics

-The MCQs consist of a stem followed by five statements, each of which needs to be judged as ‘true’ or ‘false’ and you may opt for ‘don’t know’ if necessary.
-Hence, 260 answers will be required.
+The MCQs consist of a stem followed by five statements, each of which needs to be judged as ‘true’ or ‘false’.
+Hence, 150 items will be answered in this format.
 The languages available are English.
-Answers are scored as outlined above.
+Answers are scored as 1 point for correct, and 0 points for incorrect or unanswered.

 Examples from fields 1 through 5: